Effective-medium approach to the resonance distribution of wave scattering in a random point field: Scattering by a sphere and resonances

-where $H^\pm_\nu(z)$ are the Hankel functions~\cite{Olver2010}.
-The function $j^{(d)}_\ell(z)$ is finite and regular at $z=0$, hence its presence in the inner region of the ansatz~\eqref{eq:eff-medium-radial-wfun}.
-Imposing the continuity condition on the wave function and its derivative at the boundary $r=R$, we quickly get the following expression for the scattering matrix element
+in terms of the standard Bessel function $J_\nu(z)$ and the standard Hankel functions $H^\pm_\nu(z)$ \cite{Olver2010}.
+The function $j^{(d)}_\ell(z)$ is finite and regular at $z=0$, hence its presence in the inner region of the ansatz \eqref{eq:eff-medium-radial-wfun}.
+Imposing the continuity condition on the wavefunction and its derivative at the boundary $r=R$, we get the following expression for the scattering matrix element

 where $\Wr[f(r), g(r)]=f(r)\partial_rg(r)-g(r)\partial_rf(r)$ denotes the Wronskian with respect to $r$.
-We look for the resonance poles in the scattering matrix element~\eqref{eq:eff-medium-s-matrix} coming from the cancellation of the denominator
+We look for the resonance poles in the scattering matrix element \eqref{eq:eff-medium-s-matrix} coming from the cancellation of the denominator